 Between 2005 and 2018, during the first two stages of the Development Strategy, the company implemented 16 investment projects, with the volume of investments totalling over 1 billion dollars.

 The company is currently implementing the projects under the third stage of the Strategy.
-By 2024, a further investment of over 1 billion dollars will be made in the development of the enterprise and about 700 jobs will be created.

 New production units are under construction: Methanol-500, nitric acid/ammonium nitrate complexes (AK-270/AC-340), and ammonia/urea (A-525/K-700).